-On July 19, 2021, the FERC issued a notice that it will convene two staff-led technical conferences by WebEx addressing ISO/RTO energy and ancillary services markets.
-The technical conferences will discuss potential energy and ancillary services market reforms, such as market reforms to increase operational flexibility, that may be needed as the resource fleet and load profiles change over time.
-The first technical conference will be held on Tuesday, September 14, 2021; the second, Tuesday, October 12, 2021.
-Each conference is scheduled to run from 9-5 p.m.
+On September 14, 2021, the FERC held the first of two staff-led technical conferences addressing ISO/RTO energy and ancillary services markets.
+As previously reported, the technical conferences will discuss potential energy and ancillary services market reforms, such as market reforms to increase operational flexibility, that may be needed as the resource fleet and load profiles change over time.
+The second technical conference will be held on Tuesday, October 12, 2021 (9-5 p.m.).

 Tech Conf I (Sep 14).
-The FERC will convene remotely on September 14, 2021 a full-day technical conference to discuss potential energy and ancillary services market reforms, such as market reforms to increase operational flexibility, that may be needed as the resource fleet and load profiles change over time.
-Specifically, in a supplemental notice issued on August 17, 2021, the FERC identified the following four panels and the topics and questions to be discussed: (1) Understanding the Need for Additional Operational Flexibility in RTO/ISO Energy and Ancillary Services Markets; (2) Revising Existing Operating Reserve Demand Curves ("ORDCs") to Address Operational Flexibility Needs in RTOs/ISOs; and (4) Market Design Issues and Tradeoffs to Consider in Reforms to Increase Operational Flexibility in RTO/ISO Energy and Ancillary Services Markets.
-Speakers have not been identified.
-Information on this technical conference, including a link to the webcast, will be posted on the conference's event page on the FERC's website (https://www.ferc.gov/news-events/events/technical-conference-regarding-energy-and-ancillary-services-markets-09142021) prior to the event.
+The FERC convened the first technical conference on September 14, 2021, a full-day technical conference discussing potential energy and ancillary services market reforms, such as market reforms to increase operational flexibility, that may be needed as the resource fleet and load profiles change over time.
+In a supplemental notice issued on August 17, 2021, the FERC identified the following four panels and the topics and questions to be discussed: (1) Understanding the Need for Additional Operational Flexibility in RTO/ISO Energy and Ancillary Services Markets; (2) Revising Existing Operating Reserve Demand Curves ("ORDCs") to Address Operational Flexibility Needs in RTOs/ISOs; and (4) Market Design Issues and Tradeoffs to Consider in Reforms to Increase Operational Flexibility in RTO/ISO Energy and Ancillary Services Markets.
+Speakers were identified in a second supplemental notice issued on September 3, 2021.